DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 ### <a name="cell-content-props"></a>CellContentProps

-Describes the properties passed to a cell content template when rendering
+Describes properties passed to a cell content template when rendering

 A value with the following shape: